Projective plane: Definition

 The second condition means that there are no parallel lines.
 The last condition excludes the so-called degenerate cases (see below).
 The term "incidence" is used to emphasize the symmetric nature of the relationship between points and lines.
 Thus the expression "point P is incident with line ℓ" is used instead of either "P is on ℓ" or "ℓ passes through P".

+It follows from the definition that the number of points $s+1$ incident with any given line in a projective plane is the same as the number of lines incident with any given point.
+The (possibly infinite) cardinal number $s$ is called order of the plane.

 Examples

 The extended Euclidean plane

-To turn the ordinary Euclidean plane into a projective plane proceed as follows:
+To turn the ordinary Euclidean plane into a projective plane, proceed as follows: